 Every week on Twitter there is a hashtag event called sketch Saturday where various artists of various skill level post a sketch they have done on Saturday.
-I am now taking part in this event so every Saturday watch for #sketchsaturday to appear on my Twitter feed, and follow along.
+I am now taking part in this event so every other Saturday or so, so watch for #sketchsaturday to appear on my Twitter feed, and follow along.

 I have decided I am going to use this Twitter event to push myself outside my comfort zone of the usual fair of Cuddly sketches and Teddy Bears, and have a go at something different.
 I chose Elsa because I’ve never drawn a Disney Princess before and she seems to be the most feisty and sure of herself, plus let’s be honest her ‘Let it Go‘ song in Frozen actually is one of the most powerful Disney songs for a decade.

 I stared on Bristol Paper using a pencil and then inked with a Faber-Castell pen.

 I used Faber-Castell watercolor pencils to rough color her.